Please rotate, it'll work better.

 I know we can end homelessness.
 What gives me real energy and motivation is knowing that I’m around people who are all pulling in the same direction to end homelessness.
 There is a real sense of belief here that ending homelessness is possible.
 This is because we have done the research and we know what needs to change to make ending homelessness a reality.

-Cause & Effect is a series from Hope, in which leading figures who have been involved in building and promoting good causes tell us what they’ve learned from their experiences.
+Cause & Effect is a series from Hope, a charity branding agency, in which leading figures who have been involved in building and promoting good causes tell us what they’ve learned from their experiences.
 Interview by Michael Isaacs.